These Pecan Pie Thumbprint Cookies are a fusion of flavors combining Southern pecan pie and buttery homemade cookies into one irresistible treat.

 - In a separated bowl, use a whisk to sift together flour, baking powder and salt.
 With mixer on low speed gradually add dry ingredients to creamed mixture beating just until fully combined.

 - Cover and chill dough for 30-45 minutes.
-Use a small scoop or a tablespoon to divide the dough.
+Use a small scoop or a Tbsp to divide the dough.
 Shape dough into approximately 1 ½ inch balls, placing at least 2 inches apart on prepared pans.
 (Make sure there are no cracks and dough is smooth)

 - To make the filling: In a small bowl, mix together pecans, brown sugar, cream and vanilla.

 - To fill: Use your thumb to make an indentation in the center of each dough ball, rotating to hollow out slightly.
-Fill with 1 rounded teaspoon of filling.
+Fill with 1 rounded tsp of filling.
 (You can also use a teaspoon or the back of a small scoop to hollow)

 - Bake for 10-12 minutes or just until lightly golden.
 Cool on pan for 2-3 minutes.
 Remove to a cooling rack to cool completely.